gmac/schema-stitching-handbook/federation-services/README.md

 }
 ```

-A Federation service automatically builds an `_entities` query that recieves typed keys (i.e.: objects with a `__typename`), and returns abstract `_Entity` objects that may assume the shape of any type in the service.
+A federation service automatically configures an `_entities` query that recieves typed keys (i.e.: objects with a `__typename`), and returns abstract `_Entity` objects that may assume the shape of any type in the service.
 [Apollo Gateway](https://www.npmjs.com/package/@apollo/gateway) then automates the exchange of typed keys for typed results, all going through the dedicated `_entities` protocol in each subservice.
 Stitching can also integrate with this `_entities` query by sending it properly formatted keys.

 Now [go to the gateway](http://localhost:4001/graphql) and check out the stitched results: